LucasCamargo97/QualabsTest/README.md

 [Also you have a demo here!!](https://qualabstest.netlify.app/)

-## The font code to get the object with the users is in the ustils folder in the mocked-data.js file
+## The font code to get the object with the users is in the utils folder in the mocked-data.js file